 Hyundai is known for having one of the most affordable repair costs among all automobile brands.
 Ever since CarMD began conducting its Vehicle Health Index Make and Model Reliability Rankings in 2011, Hyundai has placed within the top five for highest reliability and lowest average repair costs.

 The brand even placed first for three of the nine years (2013, 2016, and 2017) with its lowest average repair being $306 in 2017.
 Although in 2020, Hyundai landed in the third spot.
-Its annual repair costs still averaged a reasonable $333 – only a $20 increase over Kia in first place.
+Its annual repair costs still averaged a reasonable $333 – only a $20 increase over Kia, which was ranked first.
 The following chart compares Hyundai’s current repair costs with the other brands with low repair costs:

 How Long Do Hyundai Vehicles Last?

-In addition to its consistently high ranking in reliability by CarMD, Hyundai is also listed as the 7th most dependable brand by J.D.
-Power in 2021.
+In addition to its consistently high ranking in reliability by CarMD, Hyundai is also listed as the third most dependable brand by J.D.
+Power in 2022.
+Hyundai jumped up from the seventh position in the 2021 study.

 Combined with the manufacturer’s warranty and maintenance plan, it’s clear Hyundai is doing all it can to ensure its vehicles last a long time.
 The brand is further noted to be one of the rising car brands for both cost and quality, according to U.S. News & World Report.